addstar34/addstar34.github.io/_posts/2016-07-29-ubuntu-dev-environment-setup.md

 - Npm
 - Heroku Toolbelt

+## Create VirtualBox and Install Ubuntu
+Create a new virtual machine in VirtualBox and install Ubuntu.
+I used Ubuntu 16.04.
+This is fairly straight forward so I won't go into detail on this unless I get some comments requesting so.

 ## Update apt-get
 This ensures when installing packages they’re the latest version
 `sudo apt-get update`